withastro/astro/.changeset/violet-mice-push.md

 '@astrojs/markdown-remark': minor
 ---

-Refactor and export `rehypeHeadingSlugs` plugin
+Refactor and export `rehypeHeadingIds` plugin

-The `rehypeHeadingSlugs` plugin injects IDs for all headings in a Markdown document and can now also handle MDX inputs if needed.
+The `rehypeHeadingIds` plugin injects IDs for all headings in a Markdown document and can now also handle MDX inputs if needed.
 You can import and use this plugin if you need heading IDs to be injected _before_ other rehype plugins run.